 (If both parents of the subject animal are tested free of defects it will only be necessary to DNA for Parentage Verification).

-Any animal found to be a carrier of one or more of the defects tested will not be accepted for entry.
+Any animal found to be a carrier of one or more of the defects tested will not be accepted for sale.

-So as to ensure that the results are known by the close of entries, hair samples should be submitted by the 1st of the month preceding the month in which the entries close:-
+So as to ensure that the results are known by the sale date, hair samples should be submitted by the 1st of the month preceding the month in which the sale takes place:-

-Hair samples must be submitted by 1st January
+Hair samples must be submitted by Close of Entry: 25th August